How the campus has managed water

-In the 2012-13 year, the campus consumed 10,200 gallons of water per person.
-That's 28 percent less than a three-year per-capita average established for the 2002-5 fiscal years.
+In the 2012-13 year, the campus consumed 10,200 gallons of water per capita*.
+That's 28 percent less than a three-year per-capita average established for the 2002-05 fiscal years, identified as baseline years for UCSC water use (see Water Action Plan).
 "While the number of students on campus has increased pretty dramatically over the years," Raak says, "our overall use of water has increased at a much lower rate."

 How has this been achieved

-In 2007, UCSC retained a consultant to complete a water efficiency study, which identified 19 "high-priority" projects, resulting in an estimated 15 percent savings in total annual water use in existing facilities — a savings of approximately 30 million gallons annually.
+In 2007, UCSC retained a consultant to complete a Water Efficiency Study, which identified 19 "high-priority" projects, resulting in an estimated 15 percent savings in total annual water use in existing facilities — a savings projected to be approximately 30 million gallons annually.
 The campus has completed all of the 19 projects as of FY 2013.

 The projects completed are wide-ranging and included pilot tests of high-efficiency toilet, urinal, and shower fixtures; campus-wide fixture retrofits; changing cooling tower operating procedures; installing additional campus sub-meters for irrigation systems; designating a staff person to coordinate a water conservation education program for student residents; installing "purple pipe" in new and renovated buildings to facilitate future use of non-potable water for toilet flushing; replacing turf with low-water-use landscaping; replacing the existing campus sub-meters with more accurate radio-read meters; installing efficient spray valves in kitchens, cafes, and restaurants; and collection of rainwater for use in a new cooling tower.